lex-node/governance/constitution/constitution.md

 * **Majority Approval:** 50% Support and 50% Minimum Approval from Voting Token holders
 * **Maturation Period:** the period of 30,240 blocks (~21 days) that must elapse before a Governance Stake is valid
 * **Minimum Approval:** the percentage of the total Voting Token supply that support for a proposal must be greater than for the proposal to be considered valid
-* **Node:** an instance of Pocket Core (or another software client embodying the Pocket Protocol) that is operating on the Pocket Network, synced with the Pocket Blockchain (on a reasonably current basis) and receiving and propagating transactions from other Nodes on the Pocket Network.
+* **Node:** an instance of Pocket Core (or another software client embodying the Pocket Protocol) that is online and operating on the Pocket Network, synced on a reasonably current basis with the Pocket Blockchain and receiving and propagating transactions from other Nodes on the Pocket Network.
 * **On-Chain:** any activity that takes place on Pocket Core
 * **On-Chain DAO Treasury:** an account which holds the DAO’s common funds on Pocket Core, funded by Pocket Core’s Block Reward, and whose control is determined by the ACL
 * **Ownerless Foundation:** a foundation which has no members and thus no-one with a legal right to its assets, with the intent of maintaining a lean Executive